prodigio28/police_radar/README.md

-# Police Radar system to Multi Theft Auto: San Andreas
+# Release version 1.5.0

 # Installation
-* Just clone this git repository and start on your mta-server
+* Clone the repository to your resources and start on your server

-* To work you need a vehicle with setElementData "police"
+# News
+* Now you can set patrols with ID Models or elementData
+* Add more settings like panel size and others in ``general.lua``
-* To set a car wanted setElementData "wanted"
+* The function ``setVehicleWantedState(vehicle, boolean)`` is add to set a vehicle wanted
-* Every elementData is editable on file "general.lua"
+* The function ``setVehiclePatrolState(vehicle, boolean)`` is add to set a vehicle patrol

 # Preview and License